uwx-node-modules/fsxt/README.md

 ### Running the Test Suite

-fsxt contains hundreds of tests that don't work.
+fsxt contains like at least 4 tests that pass.

 - `npm run lint`: runs eslint
 - `npm run unit`: runs the unit tests